JoeWroe/mars-rover/README.md

 ```

 **User Story 6**
 *In order to control a rover, NASA sends a simple string of letters...
-‘L’ and ‘R’ makes the rover spin 90 degrees left or right respectively, without moving from its current spot.*
+‘L’ and ‘R’ makes the rover spin 90 degrees left or right respectively, without moving from its current spot.* :heavy_check_mark:
 ```
 As a NASA controller,
 So that I can change a rovers heading,